KennethTrecy/chearmyp_token/reference.md

 Suffix: new line or one to many tabs or end-of-file These can contain other kinds of concepts by placing them to the next line with indention using a tab.

+## Attacher
+Separator: `:` then, one or many tabs or spaces
+Suffix: new line or one or many tabs or end-of-file These are pair of concepts attached to a *simplex* or *complex*.
+There are two parts of it:
+1. Label
+2. Content

+Their attachment to *simplex* or *complex* can be expressed by one of the following:
+- If the *simplex* or *complex*, and *attacher*, are in one line, they must be separated by tabs.
+- Otherwise, they must be on the next line of the *simplex* and *complex* with same indention.

+Attachers may also have other attachers separated by tabs.
+In addition, they may be duplicated even if they have the same label and/or same content.